AdmiralSnackbar66/dnd/3-Mechanics/CLI/bestiary/ooze/gray-ooze-xmm.md

     \ dealing any damage.
 Any nonmagical weapon takes a cumulative -1 penalty to attack\
     \ rolls immediately after dealing damage to the ooze and coming into contact with\
     \ it.
 The weapon is destroyed if the penalty reaches -5.
 The penalty can be removed\
-    \ by casting the [Mending](3-Mechanics/CLI/spells/mending-xphb.md) spell on the\
+    \ by casting the [Mending](/3-Mechanics/CLI/spells/mending-xphb.md) spell on the\
     \ weapon.\n\nThe ooze can eat through 2-inch-thick, nonmagical metal or wood in\
     \ 1 round."
   "name": "Corrosive Form"
 "actions":
 - "desc": "Melee Attack Roll: +3, reach 5 ft.
-Hit: 10 (2d8 + 1) Acid damage.\
+Hit: 10 (2d8 + 1) Acid damage.
+Nonmagical\
-    \ Nonmagical armor worn by the target takes a -1 penalty to the AC it offers.\
+    \ armor worn by the target takes a -1 penalty to the AC it offers.
+The armor is\
-    \ The armor is destroyed if the penalty reduces its AC to 10.
-The penalty can\
+    \ destroyed if the penalty reduces its AC to 10.
+The penalty can be removed by\
-    \ be removed by casting the [Mending](3-Mechanics/CLI/spells/mending-xphb.md)\
+    \ casting the [Mending](/3-Mechanics/CLI/spells/mending-xphb.md) spell on the\
-    \ spell on the armor."
+    \ armor."
   "name": "Pseudopod"
 "source":
 - "XMM"
-"image": "3-Mechanics/CLI/bestiary/ooze/token/gray-ooze-xmm.webp"
+"image": "/3-Mechanics/CLI/bestiary/ooze/token/gray-ooze-xmm.webp"
 ```
 ^statblock